-- because no alternative is possible - on the basis of as little force as necessary for as short a time as possible - delivered using only recognised Team Teach techniques which are designed to prevent injury, pain and distress - delivered in ways to minimise indignity EG removing audience, adjusting clothing - in the spirit of 'I care enough about you not to let you be out of control' - with at least two members of staff involved as quickly as possible - with staff involved at the outset of the incident relieved ('change of face') as soon as practicable.
+- because no alternative is possible. - on the basis of as little force as necessary for as short a time as possible. - delivered using only recognised Team Teach techniques which are designed to prevent injury, pain and distress. - delivered in ways to minimise indignity e.g. removing audience, adjusting clothing. - in the spirit of 'I care enough about you not to let you be out of control'. - with at least two members of staff involved as quickly as possible.